eoyebami/eoyebami.github.io/aws/solutions-architect/networking/2026-06-17-loadbalancers.md

 * The `classic loadbalancer` is the first introduced loadbalancer by aws
     - Its super old and its not recommended because of its legacy failing points
         * One example being that it can only support one ssl certificate, so you're unable to use one loadbalancer to balance 2 different apps that may need different certificates
+    - It operates at both the L4 and L7 levels of the OSI model

 #### Application Loadbalancer